henriberisha/EasyEspNow/README.md

 ### Boards Compatibility

-I have build `EasyEspNow` library for ESP32 board version `2.0.17` This library will not work with board versions `3.x` due to some low level API differences.
+I have built `EasyEspNow` library for ESP32 board version `2.0.17` This library will not work with board versions `3.x` due to some low level API differences.
 In addition, I have not setup the development environment for boards `3.x` and that has been a limitation for me.
 At this time i am not sure if it will work with board versions `< 2.0.17`

 ### TODOs

-- Extend functionality to support native CCMP encryption by setting `PMK` globally and `LMK` per peer.
 - Extend this library to work for `ESP8266` boards.
 Currently i do not have the time bandwidth to work on it.
 - Modify this library to work for board versions `>= 3.x`